-Rooted in the researched approach developed by Bessel Van der Kolk, author of The Body Keeps the Score and David Emerson, author of Overcoming Trauma Through Yoga, this workshop will offer a yoga practice that prioritizes the needs of students recovering from trauma.
-Each class will consist of a yoga practice combining movement, breathwork and meditation.
-The general design of the class will be the same each meeting, with absolutely no requirement for personal disclosure.
-This workshop is welcoming of but not limited to those who would self-describe themselves as experiencing or have been clinically diagnosed with Post- Traumatic Stress.
-Those working through chronic stress and extreme anxiety are also welcome to join.
-If you are unsure of whether this is for you, or would simply like to get in touch with any questions, please don’t hesitate to write Lilly at Lilly.firstname.lastname@example.org.
+Rooted in the researched approach developed by Bessel Van der Kolk, author of The Body Keeps the Score and David Emerson, author of Overcoming Trauma Through Yoga, this workshop offers Yoga as a support for students working through traumatic experience, chronic illness, and extreme injury.
+Each class will explore gentle movement, breath work, and meditation, and invite students to consider how they might like these practices to serve them.
+All elements of the class are optional and personal disclosure is not required.
+No prior yoga experience necessary.
+If you are unsure of whether this is for you or would simply like to get in touch with any questions, please don’t hesitate to write Lilly at Lilly.firstname.lastname@example.org.

 You can pay online for the series in increments of $10 between $30-$120.
-You are also welcome to pay over the phone at 434-218-7677, or in person at our Jefferson School location when we have other services going on.
+You are also welcome to pay over the phone at 434-218-7677, or in person up until the first day of class.

 This series will require a minimum of 8 people to be signed-up.
+Registering in advance is strongly preferred to ensure we have enough students in the class.
 If we haven’t hit the minimum we will contact those already signed up so that we all have chance to recruit a friend or two in the last few days!

 Please note: No substitutions.
 Cancellations for this series must be made at least 24 hours in advance of the first class, refunds will not be issued after this point.
 Refunds are not available for missed classes.